zenml-io/zenml/docs/book/how-to/manage-the-zenml-server/best-practices-upgrading-zenml.md

 While ZenML strives for backward compatibility, be prepared for occasional breaking changes (e.g., the Pydantic 2 upgrade).

-- **Changelog Review**: Always review the changelog for new syntax, instructions, or breaking changes.
+- **Changelog Review**: Always review the [changelog from new releases](https://github.com/zenml-io/zenml/releases) for new syntax, instructions, or breaking changes.
-- **Migration Scripts**: Use provided migration scripts when available to handle database schema changes.
+- **Migration Scripts**: Use provided [migration scripts](../../how-to/manage-the-zenml-server/migration-guide/migration-guide.md) when available to handle database schema changes.

 By following these best practices, you can minimize risks and ensure a smoother upgrade process for your ZenML server.
 Remember that each environment is unique, so adapt these guidelines to your specific needs and infrastructure.